 Fundraising Committee Members: Denise Lamothe(Chair), Kathy Lewis, Donelda Houle, Nancy Fallat , Lori St.Pierre, Chris Power, Laurie Carney, Debbie Langlois, Kathy Ainslie, Dianna Boivin, , Vicki Lewis, Louise Laplante

 Quality Assurance and Risk Management Committee

-Our audited financial statements showed a small operational deficit of $24.00 for fiscal year end March 31/20.
+Our audited financial statements for 2019-20 showed a operational surplus of $37,339 for fiscal year end March 31/20.
 This amount will most likely be recovered by the Ministry during the 2020-21 fiscal year.

 Louise Laplante, Executive Director

-Please take the time to read all the great reports and view the amazing pictures produced by the CLE Team included in this booklet.
+Please take the time to read all the great reports and view the amazing pictures produced by the CLE Team.